-Memorial Cancer Institute First in South Florida, and Among First in U.S., to Use Innovative Technology for Early Detection of Lung Cancer
+Memorial Cancer Institute First in South Florida to Use Lung Cancer Early Detection Technology

 More than 90 percent of people diagnosed with lung cancer do not survive the disease, usually because it is already advanced at the time it is discovered.
 For 20 years Memorial Cancer Institute has been at the forefront of innovation in the fight against lung cancer and is proud to announce its latest advancement with the acquisition of the new FDA-cleared Monarch™ Platform from Auris Health, with 100% funding from Memorial Foundation donors.
 This system for robotic-assisted bronchoscopy integrates advanced robotics hardware and software with standard endoscopy to improve the physician’s ability to diagnose lung cancers early.